cyramica/haulers-guide/docs/cyno-alt.md

 ### Skill plan

-The most important thing for a cyno alt is to be able to fly a ship and equip and use a Cynosural Field Generator.
+The most important thing for a cyno alt is to be able to fly a ship and equip and use an Industrial Cynosural Field Generator.
-It can be useful however to be able to jump between clones in different stations which is why I've taken the following skill plan from PushX's wiki.
+The modules itself only requires Cynosural Field Theory I, however it can be useful to be able to jump between clones in different stations which is why I've taken the following skill plan from PushX's wiki.

 ```
 CPU Management V